jolson88/jolson88.github.io/blog/_posts/ignorance-is-not-a-four-letter-word.md

 We might feel compelled to cover up our mistakes.
 We may not want the people we respect and admire to see our mistakes.
 "What will people think?"
 "Maybe the company will realize I can't actually do this job and they'll finally fire me."

 [Impostor syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) is "a concept describing individuals who are marked by an inability to internalize their accomplishments and a persistent fear of being exposed as a 'fraud'."
 I'll admit it right now, I often suffer from imposter syndrome.
 So do many other developers I know.
-Making mistakes can form a feedback loop, enhancing our imposter syndrome in the process.
+Making mistakes can form a negative feedback loop, enhancing our imposter syndrome in the process.
 But why?

 I think at the end of the day, we view making mistakes as bad because we fail to realize that making mistakes is a great way to learn.
 We associate making mistakes with a lack of talent.
 Perhaps we think "if only I were smarter, I wouldn't be making these mistakes."